Complete Guide to VAT in Hungary: Rates, Registration, and Reporting Explained

 VAT EU Reporting

-Apart from VAT returns, taxable persons in Hungary must submit two types of reports regarding intra-EU transactions: the EC Sales List and Intrastat.
+In addition to VAT returns, taxable persons in Hungary must submit two reports on intra-EU transactions: the EC Sales List and Intrastat.

 EC Sales List